Forward will enroll at Villanova this fall

 Following his stint at Arcadia, Carlin was appointed Associate Head Coach at Northwestern where he assisted in all facets of the program, including recruiting, scouting, and training sessions.
 Northwestern's 2006 and 2007 recruiting classes were ranked No. 21 in the nation by Soccer America.

-Carlin and his wife Catara were married in 2012 and have two daughters, Lucy and Ciona.
+Carlin and his wife Catara were married in 2012.
+They have two daughters, Lucy and Ciona.